 The Lord Howe Bowling Club gives visitors the chance to come together for a fun and social game of lawn bowls.

-The Bowling Club kitchen features delicious island fare with fresh local fish, great value and price, open from 5:30pm, four nights a week.
+The Bowling Club kitchen features delicious island fare with fresh local fish, great value and price.

 Sailing to the island is an exhilarating way to reach Lord Howe, and cruising yachts are welcomed by locals upon arrival to the island.
 Sailors can boat their way to Lord Howe Island all year round, anchoring in the lagoon, and are required to pay a mooring fee.